-The quark coefficients of a particle’s core show more clearly how excited 𝞦–mesons are built-up over blocks of the same baryonic quarks.
+Fixing attention on the core shows more clearly how excited 𝞦–mesons are built-up over blocks of the same baryonic quarks.
 The mass depends on not .
 So is unchanged by any variation in the field of pairs.
 A particle’s rest mass is completely determined by its core quarks.

 Experimentally observed values are taken from this reference .
 Note that the Particle Data Group only quotes a limiting value for the width of X(3872).
 So we also use experimental observations from B. Aubert et al. (BABAR Collaboration) .